svr-portfolio/Autonomous-Delivery-Agent/Readme.md

-AUTONOMOUS DELIVERY AGENT

-Over View Of The Project:- This project explores pathfinding algorithms (BFS, UCS, A*) in a grid.
-It models a world with static and moving obstacles, allowing an agent to plan and replan its path to a goal.
-It also includes tools to test and compare how efficiently these algorithms work on different maps.

-Features:-
-   1. Grid Environment: A navigable 2D map with different terrains and obstacles.
-   2. Dynamic Obstacles: Moving blockages that change position.
-   3. Pathfinding Algorithms: Implements BFS, UCS, and A* to find paths.
-   4. Agent Replanning: The agent dynamically adjusts its path if obstacles appear.
-   5. Performance Metrics: Measures algorithm speed, path cost, and efficiency.
-   6. Map Generation: Creates various test maps.
-   7. Visualization: Plots experiment results for comparison.

-Technologies used:-
-   1. Python 3.12
-   2. Google Colab
-   3. GitHub
-   4. Libraries :-
-      2.1. pandas
-      2.2. matplotlib
-      2.3. seaborn
-      2.4. numpy
-      2.5. collections
-      2.6. heapq
-      2.7. time
-      2.8. random

-Steps to run the project:-
-   1. Copy the codes mentioned in the agent_pathfinding_env.py and main.py file in you VS Code or Google Colab
-   2. Make sure that all the required libraries are pre installed
-   3. If not then install the required libraries
-   4. Run the main.py file
+# AUTONOMOUS DELIVERY AGENT

+## Overview of the Project
+This project explores pathfinding algorithms such as BFS and A* in a grid-based environment.
+It simulates a world with obstacles and allows an agent to find a path from a start position to a goal.

+The project also compares algorithm performance based on execution time and number of nodes explored.

+---

+## Features

+### 1. Grid Environment
+- 2D grid-based map
+- Supports obstacles

+### 2. Pathfinding Algorithms
+- Breadth-First Search (BFS)
+- A* Search Algorithm

+### 3. Performance Comparison
+- Measures execution time
+- Counts nodes expanded

+### 4. Map Generation
+- Generates small, medium, and large maps
+- Adjustable obstacle density

+---

+## Technologies Used

+### Programming Language
+- Python 3.x

+### Libraries
+- collections
+- heapq
+- time
+- random

+(No external libraries required)

+---

+## Steps to Run the Project

+### 1. Setup
+- Copy the code from:
+  - `main.py`
+- Paste it into your IDE (VS Code / IDLE / terminal)

+### 2. Run the Code

+python main.py

+---

+## Output
+- Displays execution time for each algorithm
+- Shows number of nodes explored
+- Compares performance across different map sizes

+---

+## Notes
+- Works on older Python versions (no external dependencies)
+- Ensure Python is properly installed
+- Recommended: Python 3.6 or higher

+---

+## Future Improvements
+- Add visualization of grid and paths
+- Include dynamic obstacles
+- Add more algorithms like UCS and Dijkstra
+- Integrate graphical interface